 Rajasthan International Folk Festival, popularly known as Jodhpur RIFF is a non-profit 5-day festival that is organized by Jaipur Virasat Foundation and Mehrangarh Museum Trust.
-It is celebrated at Mehrangarh Fort which is crowned with Asia’s Best Fortress by Time Magazine”.
-An interesting fact about the festival is that it has garnered appreciation even by UNESCO as “Peoples Platform for Creativity and Sustainable Development.
+It is celebrated at Mehrangarh Fort which is crowned with Asia’s Best Fortress by Time Magazine.
+An interesting fact about the festival is that it has garnered appreciation even by UNESCO as People's Platform for Creativity and Sustainable Development.

 Talking about the historical significance of the venue Mehrangarh Fort has been the symbol and pride of Rajput rulers and it still stands tall guarding their culture and legends.
-The fort was chiselled to perfection with a tinge of the Mughal and the Rajputana architecture on a hill that’s 400 ft above the ground.
-Mehrangarh fort is exactly a manifestation of a bold and beautiful structure from the history.
+The fort was chiseled to perfection with a tinge of the Mughal and the Rajputana architecture on a hill that’s 400 ft above the ground.
+Mehrangarh fort is exactly a manifestation of a bold and beautiful structure from history.

 Pabuji ki Phach, Maand, and Panihari are a few different folk music styles that sing the tales of the bygone era in the most melodious ragas and surs.
 These music styles define the rich heritage of Rajasthan’s folk music and make it an incredible part of India’s cultural history.
 This festival is an attempt to keep the folk art, and music of Rajasthan alive and kicking.
 This year the festival is expected to witness renowned folk artists such as Dare Khan Manganiyar, Chiranji Kanji, Shamsuddin, Anwar Khan, and Pampa Khan Manganiyar.

 Apart from the legends, one will also get to listen to young musicians like vocalist Jayateerth Mevundi, and bands like Asia Manga, Sondorgo a Hungarian Band, and Bixiga 70 which is a Brazilian Music band.
-Also, Rajasthan is considered to be the centre of folk festivals in India.
+Also, Rajasthan is considered to be the center of folk festivals in India.
 Rajasthani folk dance such as ghoomar, kalbeliya, Bhavai has got world-class recognition.
 They are old age dance forms that have been saved and flourished by the local professional dancers in Rajasthan.

 Jodhpur is known as Blue city and sun city and here is why!
 The geographical location of the city is such that the sun shines bright in the sky for all 365 days, which is why it’s called Sun City.
-The inhabitants found the solution to beat the heat in wall paints as they painted their homes with blue colour to stay cool in the scorching heat, which gave the city the name of Blue City.
+The inhabitants found the solution to beat the heat in wall paints as they painted their homes with blue color to stay cool in the scorching heat, which gave the city the name of Blue City.

 The Mehrangarh fort premises accommodate multiple mesmerizing palaces or mahals.
 For instance, there is Sheesh Mahal that has been adorned with intricate mirror work, Moti Mahal where the king would reside on its throne and would address the serious matters, and Phool Mahal which used to be the king’s private place to relax.

 Chokelao Garden is another popular tourist attraction in the fort.
 This bagh or garden is believed to be 200 years old and certainly, it carries the scents and fragrances of history.
 But there is a catch, the best time to visit the garden is not in the daylight but the evening, as the garden gets lit up by the soft moonlight.
 The upper terrace of the garden has a restaurant where one can wrap the beautiful day with the moon and the flowers in full bloom in the backdrop.

 Jodhpur has got great road connectivity with nearby regions as well as major cities of India.
 If you are heading from Delhi to Jodhpur, several buses run frequently.
 You can get public buses, Volvo Buses and many more.
-The nearest cities to Jodhpur are Pipar (61.3 km), Pali (67.5 km), Samadari (74.8 km), Bilara (80.8 km) etc.
+The nearest cities to Jodhpur are Pipar (61.3 km), Pali (67.5 km), Samadari (74.8 km), Bilara (80.8 km), etc.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.